pupil-labs/pupil-docs/user-docs/pupil-capture.md

 # User Docs

-This section of the documentation is targeted towards users of Pupil software and provides deeper explanation of features and methods.
+This section of the documentation is targeted towards users of Pupil software and provides a deeper explanation of features and methods.

 ## Pupil Capture